 Please inform a Cast Member of your dietary requirements when making a dining reservation over the phone.
 To make a reservation, call (407) WDW-DINE or (407) 939-3463.
 Guests under 18 years of age must have parent or guardian permission to call.

 At the Restaurant

 Inform the server, chef or on-duty Cast Member trained in special diets of any restrictions upon your arrival.

 For other questions related to food allergies and other special dietary needs and requests, contact Walt Disney World Resort Special Diets at Special.Diets@DisneyWorld.com.

 After receiving your dietary request, we will use reasonable efforts to prevent the introduction of your allergen of concern into your food through close attention during our sourcing, preparation and handling processes.
 However, it is ultimately up to the Guest to use his or her individual discretion to make an informed choice regarding whether to order any particular items.

 Please note that Walt Disney Parks and Resorts cannot guarantee that allergens may not have been introduced during another stage of the food chain process, or even inadvertently during preparation.
 We do not have separate kitchens to prepare allergen-free items, or separate dining areas for Guests with allergies or intolerances.

 When entering a park, simply inform the Security at bag check that someone in the party has a food allergy or intolerance.

 Refrigerating and Heating Personal Food Items

-Guests staying at a Disney Resort hotel who have items that need to be refrigerated should ask the Front Desk to have a refrigerator placed in the room (subject to availability).
-Additional charges may apply.
+Guests staying at a Disney Resort hotel who have items that need to be refrigerated may use the small refrigerator in their room or should call housekeeping to request an additional small refrigerator be placed in the room (subject to availability).